 And not just the seeds, but even the seed oil is replete with benefits.
 The seed oil is extracted after cold pressing sun dried seeds.
 The oil enjoys great popularity in Western Africa and works miraculously well for your skin and hair.
 It has excellent moisturizing properties and a subtle texture, which is why it is quite often used in baby oils.
 The oil is rich in minerals, vitamins, and other essential fatty acids.
 One of its important ingredients is linoleic acid – which is great for the skin and even prevents heart disease and stroke.

 Some people prefer seedless watermelon – the fruit that is developed to possess no mature seeds.
-And since consuming a seedless fruit (watermelon, especially) is easier and convenient, it also has a higher commercial value.
+And since consuming a seedless fruit (watermelon, especially) is easier and more convenient, it also has a higher commercial value.
 But from a health perspective, seeded watermelon may be more nutrient-dense.

 Can You Eat Watermelon Seeds?